 Victorians loved floral patterns so it’s not surprising that most of the porcelain buttons in our collection are decorated with impressionistic flowers.
 Floriography, which was popular at the time, ascribes meaning to flower varieties.
 Red roses signify love, pink roses happiness, violets faithfulness, and forget-me-nots, not surprisingly, remembrance.

-Most of the buttons in our collection were fastened to clothing with a stud rather than being sewed onto the garment.
-This was so they could be easily removed before laundering which at the time included running clothing through a wringer, which of course would shatter porcelain buttons.
+Most porcelain buttons were fastened to clothing with a stud rather than being sewed onto the garment.
+This was so they could be easily removed before laundering, which at the time included running clothing through a wringer, which of course, would shatter porcelain buttons.

-Women have created art throughout the centuries but have not generally received the warranted recognition.
-We created this jewelry line to preserve, and celebrate domestic arts, and give them some well-deserved appreciation.
+Women have created art throughout the centuries but have not generally received the deserved recognition.
+We created this jewelry line to preserve and celebrate domestic arts and give them some well-deserved appreciation.